|2009 Vespa GTS 250, circa 2013.|

 Some people feel safer with a bigger engine to power out of a bad situation, which I understand.
 I suppose I just assume everyone will dart out of their way to hit me and nobody sees me at the same time, and an angry mob of porcupines waits around the bend.
 It's a different thrill working around the limitations of my so-called small ride.
 Right now, it's enough for me.
 In other countries 250cc is a large bike, but in America people don't believe how far it can go.

-The more riders I talk to, the more I realize it's less about having a supremely capable ultimate adventure bike and more about being passionate about your bike.
+The more riders I talk to, the more I realize it's less about having the ultimate do-it-all adventure bike and more about being passionate about your bike.
 When it comes down to it, you're going to sit on this thing for thousands of miles, day after day.
 Better pick the one you love to ride, regardless of whether most people think it's the 'right' bike.

 Additionally, it's just as much about the rider as the bike, and I just love riding.
 I got my first scooter in 2009 (Genuine Buddy 50), and a motorcycle license in 2010 along with my second 'proper' bike (1983 Kawasaki 550 LTD).
 By then, the bug had well and truly sunk its teeth in.
 I picked up my GTS in 2012, and over the next couple years slowly built her out for long haul trips.
 Now I go with her everywhere!